remix-run/remix/docs/guides/single-fetch.md

 }
 ```

-<docs-info>These utilities are primarily for type inference on `useLoaderData` and it's equivalents.
+<docs-info>These utilities are primarily for type inference on `useLoaderData` and its equivalents.
 If you have a resource route that returns a `Response` and is not consumed by Remix APIs (such as `useFetcher`), then you can just stick with your normal `loader`/`action` definitions.
 Converting those routes to use `defineLoader`/`defineAction` would cause type errors because `turbo-stream` cannot serialize a `Response` instance.</docs-info>

 #### `useLoaderData`, `useActionData`, `useRouteLoaderData`, `useFetcher`